 Part of our vision with this campaign was to be able to easily share it with other schools so they could emulate the process.
-Here we will provide our experience but also all the materials we used, including our Photoshop Template, the lesson plan our English Department utilized and all the nitty gritty details that went into photographing every single student in our school.
+Here we will provide our experience but also all the materials we used, such as the lesson plan our English Department utilized and all the nitty gritty details that went into photographing every single student in our school.
+We would LOVE to email you the Photoshop Template if you want to use it!
 If you have questions after reading this, please feel free to contact us!

 We started this campaign after seeing an inspirational speaker in Lansing, Michigan.
 His name was Mike Smith and his message was one of unity and positively.
 On the bus ride back to school, our students were inspired.
 They had visions of transformation and change.
 This is where the idea was born- through a cooperation of mentors and students.
 If you want to do this campaign at your school, the most important thing is student participation.
 This campaign was run by our students and their passion.
 They took the photographs, organized the files, edited the pictures and printed each one out.
 We would not have been able to do this without them.

 The English Department was integral to this project.
 They incorporated a lesson plan that really dove into the theme of the project.
 Teachers had discussions and assigned projects that helped students to look inward to find the answer to the question "why do you matter?"
 The counseling department dove in, working to help students who were really struggling with the question.
 Honestly, just asking the students this simple question brought up all kinds of emotion and personal insights that were beyond our expectations.
 Staff and students around the school were discussing their statements with each other, really working to help everyone find their own answer.
 It took a village on this.
 Everyone in the school, both students and staff, began looking out for each other.
 It was beautiful.